-Though my primary diagnosis at this time is GAD or Generalized Anxiety Disorder and I have chronic depression, the most disturbing feelings for me are the two severe perceptual distortions DP and DR. When I first saw a psychiatrist at age 15, I didn’t even realize that my anxiety and depression were significant or profound; I simply begged the man to help me with this “feeling weird” that interfered with every aspect of my life.
-He immediately said (perhaps within a few sessions) that the “weird feeling” was called depersonalization.
+Though my primary diagnoses at this time are both Depersonalization Disorder and Generalized Anxiety Disorder (and I have chronic depression), the most disturbing feelings for me are the two severe perceptual distortions DP and DR. When I first saw a psychiatrist at age 16, I didn’t even realize that my anxiety and depression were significant or profound; I simply begged the man to help me with this “feeling weird” that interfered with every aspect of my life.
+He explained (in a few sessions) that the “weird feeling” was called depersonalization.
 He noted that I was also severely anxious and depressed.
 I think I believed that the depression and anxiety were somehow a “normal experience” for me.
 I sought help for “feeling weird” and that alone.
 These dissociative symptoms remain the most disabling for me and truly sap the joy out of my life.

 Distinguishing Between Depersonalization and Derealization

 I suffer from both DP and DR. Others describe suffering from one or the other or with some fluctuation between the two.
 In simplest terms the difference between DP and DR are as follows.
 I have also provided my experience of Social Anxiety Disorder, GAD and Panic Disorder.
 I have not provided a description of my depression.
 I will only say, it is not “the blues” or “feeling down”; it is a chronic feeling of despair, lack of motivation, feelings of hopelessness, sometimes feeling I no longer wish to live as I am so limited by my illness.

 Depersonalization - A distortion in how one's own body and Self feel.

 Derealization - A distortion in how the external world is perceived.

 Social Anxiety Disorder - fear of humiliation if I fail to meet expectations in a multitude of situations, constant fear of failure